 How much does PMI usually cost?

-PMI typically costs around 0.5% to 1.5% of your original loan amount annually, but it can sometimes be as high as 2%.[1]
-The specific amount varies by lender and depends on a number of factors, including your credit score, loan amount, and loan-to-value (LTV) ratio.
-While that range may not sound like much, it can add up over time.
+The specific amount varies by lender and mortgage insurer and depends on your credit score, loan amount, down payment, and debt-to-income (DTI) ratio.
+While that range may not sound like much, it adds up over time.

 For example, let’s say two people are considering buying a $300,000 house.
 The first buyer can only afford a 5% down payment, while the second buyer can put down 15%.
 Because the first buyer is considered higher risk, their PMI is 0.9%, which results in PMI payments of $2,565 per year or approximately $214 per month.
 The second buyer is lower risk, so their PMI is just 0.35%, which is $892.50 per year or about $74 per month.